Save big (up to $1,875) on small business tools with our free membership, business.com+

 5. Cross and upsell products and services

 Businesses should be looking at how they can upsell and re-engage existing customers.
-It is much more cost-effective to upsell current customers than to go and hunt for new ones.
-Returning customers spend more too.
+It’s significantly more cost-effective to upsell current customers than to find new ones — customer acquisition costs have increased by about 60 percent in the last five years according to research from SimplicityDX.
+Returning customers spend more, too.
 This tactic relies on having a wide range of products or services likely to appeal to the current customer base.

 6. Embed financial services